 Compression stockings must be the correct size in order to get optimal benefits.
 Feet First Clinic has certified fitters on staff who will determine your specific size based on measuring the circumference of your ankles, calves, thighs, and hips.

-Compression stockings comes in different MmHg (millimeters of mercury) and ranges from 15-20 MmHg, 20-30 MmHg, 30-40 MmHg which will be determined by a medical doctor.
+Compression stockings come in different MmHg (millimeters of mercury) and range from 15-20 MmHg, 20-30 MmHg, 30-40 MmHg which will be determined by a medical doctor.

 Drop-in compression wear fitting is offered during clinic hours Monday-Saturday and is a complimentary service.
 No appointment is required, however, we recommend calling in advance to ensure that one of our fitters is available.